Lenskiy/Heart-Dynamics-Research-Library/README.md

 #### videoToPPG()
 converts video to PPG signal.
-The function sums up all pixles in each frame, producing one sample of a PPG signal then removes extremely large values setting them to zero and applies pass-band filter.
+The function sums up all pixels in each frame, producing one sample of a PPG signal then removes extremely large values setting them to zero and applies band-pass filter.

 _Example_:
 ```